-SNMP also works in the same way as Alert By Mail when sending event notifications.
+SNMP also works in the same as Alert By Mail when sending event notifications.

-5.5.7 NTP Configuration
+5.5.6 NTP Configuration

 NTP stands for Network Time Protocol.
 It is an Internet protocol used to synchronize the clocks of computers to some time reference.
-Type the NTP Server IP Address to enable the RAID subsystem to synchronize with it.
+Type the NTP Server IP Address to enable the RAID Subsystem to synchronize with it.

 To set the NTP function, move the cursor to the main menu and click on the NTP Configuration link.
-The RAID subsystem's NTP Configuration screen will be displayed.
+The NTP Configuration screen will be displayed.
 Select the desired function and configure the necessary option.